vaamonde/ubuntu-2404/04-container/03-basic-volume.md

 #(Keep STDIN open even if not attached), -t --tty (Allocate a pseudo-TTY), --name (Assign a name
 #to the container), --mount (Attach a filesystem mount to the container), type=bind (bind mount
 #in Docker is a way to mount a directory or file from the host filesystem directly to the container
-#filesystem.), src=/home/vaamonde/tomcat (The source of the mount.
+#filesystem.), source=/home/vaamonde/tomcat (The source of the mount.
 For bind mounts, this is the
 #path to the file or directory on the Docker daemon host.
-May be specified as source or src), dst
+May be specified as source or src), destination
 #(The destination takes as its value the path where the file or directory is mounted in the container.
 #May be specified as destination, dst, or target), ubuntu (imagem docker hub)
-docker container run -d -it --name tomcat --mount type=bind,src=/home/vaamonde/tomcat,dst=/tomcat ubuntu
+docker container run -d -it --name tomcat --mount type=bind,source=/home/vaamonde/tomcat,destination=/tomcat ubuntu

 #verificando todos os status dos containers em execução no Docker-CE
 #Documentação do Docker-CE: https://docs.docker.com/reference/cli/docker/container/